Vyral/monique-walker/_posts/2020-08-11-an-interview-with-our-awesome-buyers-agent.md

 {% include youtube.html %}

-Today I’m joined by Melanie Beauregard, one of the Monique Walker Team’s awesome buyer agents, for an interview about her growth since joining our team.&nbsp;
+Today I’m joined by Melani Beauregard, one of the Monique Walker Team’s awesome buyer agents, for an interview about her growth since joining our team.&nbsp;

-Melanie’s been in the real estate business for four years.
+Melani’s been in the real estate business for four years.
 In her first year, she closed fewer than 25 homes, but in her third year (after she joined us), she helped 48 families buy a home.
 Of course, our job isn’t just about closing deals; it’s about helping people.
 That’s why **her goal for 2020 is to help 70 families buy a home.&nbsp;**

 As of the recording of this video, she has 32 closings to her name, along with 10 pendings.
 Our team doesn’t like to be normal, and those numbers aren’t normal—albeit in a *very* good way.&nbsp;